nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 - t+183s: retry 7 in error, wait 60s
 - t+243s: retry 8 success!

-This policy tolerate a ~4min shortage.
+This policy tolerates a ~4min shortage.

 ### Fallback

-After applying the retry policy if the computation is still in error the computation use the fallback directive `continueOnFailure`.
+After applying the retry policy if the computation is still in error, the computation uses the fallback directive `continueOnFailure`.

 If the computation is not doing something critical setting `continueOnFailure` to `true` will skip the record and continue processing records.
 The failure with the record position is traced.

-By default and for critical computation `continueOnFailure` is set to `false`, the computation is in failure and terminates its thread.
+By default and for critical computation `continueOnFailure` is set to `false`, the computation is in failure and terminates its thread.</br>
 This means that the processing is blocked even if upstream computations can continue to append records.

-Furthermore when using Kafka, a computation that terminates will trigger a rebalancing and its partitions will be re-assigned to another available computation thread, the record will be processed again and if the error is permanent all the computation threads on all nodes are going to terminate, blocking completely the downstream computations.
+Furthermore, when using Kafka, a computation that terminates will trigger a rebalancing and its partitions will be re-assigned to another available computation thread and the record will be processed again.
+If the error is permanent, all the computation threads on all nodes are going to terminate, blocking the downstream computations completely.

-Also, nothing prevent a computation to create a Dead Letter Queue mechanism, in case of failure the record is persisted in a dedicated stream and the processing continue.
+Also, nothing prevents a computation from creating a Dead Letter Queue mechanism.
+In case of failure, the record is persisted in a dedicated stream and the processing continues.
 This is the approach taken by the [WorkManager DLQ](https://jira.nuxeo.com/browse/NXP-27148).

-### Recovery after failure
+### Recovery After Failure

 A computation in failure on critical processing requires a human intervention to understand the cause and fix it.

 There are different possible causes:
 - An infrastructure failure, like a disk full, once fixed, a rolling restart of Nuxeo nodes must be done to restart computations threads.
-If this is done within the retention period (7 days by default when using Kafka) there is no data loss.
+If this is done within the retention period (7 days by default when using Kafka), there is no data loss.

 - A bug in the computation, redeploying a fix within the retention period is the best option, if this is not possible we should force the computation to skip the failure, see below